Tales from the Crypt (TV series): Films

-The first Crypt-branded feature was Tales From The Crypt Presents Demon Knight (1995).
-With a screenplay by Ethan Reiff, Cyrus Vorhis and Mark Bishop, Demon Knight became a commercial success.
-Three weeks before starting prep on Demon Knight's intended follow up - a psychological thriller called "Dead Easy" - Universal changed its mind, canceled "Dead Easy" and had the creative team make Tales from the Crypt Presents: Bordello of Blood instead.
+The first Crypt-branded feature was Tales from the Crypt Presents: Demon Knight (1995).
+Directed by Ernest Dickerson from a screenplay by Ethan Reiff, Cyrus Vorhis and Mark Bishop, it became a commercial success.
+Three weeks before starting prep on Demon Knight intended follow up –a psychological thriller called Dead Easy–, Universal changed its mind, canceled Dead Easy and had the creative team make Tales from the Crypt Presents: Bordello of Blood instead.

 The film Ritual (2002) was not produced as a Tales from the Crypt film, but is considered to be a third entry in the Tales series.

 Tales from the Cryptkeeper

 In 1993, a Saturday morning cartoon called Tales from the Cryptkeeper was spun off from the HBO series.
 Produced by the Canada-based Nelvana for ABC in the United States and YTV in Canada, the violence of the prime-time series was substantially toned down and the gore was omitted.
 Nelvana employed a child psychologist to review the scripts to ensure the episodes would be suitable for young viewers.
-The Cryptkeeper puppet was considered as the host for the series but it was ultimately decided that it might frighten youngsters, so instead an animated version was created; John Kassir reprised his role.
-Kassir later stated "Nelvana created a kinder, gentler personality for the children's Cryptkeeper, and it feels a little uncharacteristic at times,".
-In addition to the Cryptkeeper, EC Comics' mascots The Vaultkeeper and The Old Witch also made frequent appearances, often fighting with the Cryptkeeper for control of the show's hosting duties.
-The series lasted two seasons on ABC with a total of 26 episodes.
+The Cryptkeeper puppet was considered as the host for the series, but it was ultimately decided that it might frighten youngsters, so instead an animated version was created.
+John Kassir reprised his role.

-In 1999, the series was revived on CBS for an additional 13 episodes under the title New Tales from the Cryptkeeper.
+Kassir later stated "Nelvana created a kinder, gentler personality for the children's Cryptkeeper, and it feels a little uncharacteristic at times".
+In addition to the Cryptkeeper, EC Comics' mascots The Vaultkeeper and The Old Witch made frequent appearances, often fighting with the Cryptkeeper for control of the show's hosting duties.
+The series lasted three seasons on ABC with 39 episodes.
+The third season was on CBS in 1999, with 13 episodes, under the title New Tales from the Cryptkeeper.

 Secrets of the Cryptkeeper's Haunted House

 A kids' game show called Secrets of the Cryptkeeper's Haunted House was featured on CBS from 1996 to 1997.
-The Cryptkeeper (again voiced by John Kassir) was the announcer of the show (he would often break into the action with appropriate wisecracks), and contestants competed in physical challenges on a variety of elaborate haunted house sets at Universal Studios Florida.
-In addition to The Cryptkeeper, the series also showed off an original character named Digger the Skeleton (voiced by Danny Mann).
+The Cryptkeeper, again voiced by John Kassir, was the announcer of the show.
+He would often break into the action with wisecracks, and contestants competed in physical challenges on a variety of elaborate haunted house sets at Universal Studios Florida.
+In addition to The Cryptkeeper, the series showed off an original character named Digger the Skeleton, voiced by Danny Mann.

 Radio series

 In 2000, several Tales from the Crypt "radio shows" were recorded for Seeing Ear Theatre, an online subsidiary of The Sci-Fi Channel, and were offered free as streaming RealAudio files on their website, as well as for sale on Audible.com.
-Although 13 episodes were planned (with forthcoming episodes listed as "TBA"), only eight stories were recorded.
-Seven of the eight shows were released on CD in 2002 by Highbridge Audio ("This Trick'll Kill You" was omitted from the CD set).
+Although 13 episodes were planned, with forthcoming episodes listed as "TBA", only eight stories were recorded.
+Seven of the eight shows were released on CD in 2002 by Highbridge Audio "This Trick'll Kill You" was omitted from the CD set.